JONSASSE/432-2018/slides/class17/README.md

     - "Not" = Not interested in this topic.
     - "DK" = I don't know enough about this to form an opinion.

+### What question(s) about the course are uppermost in your mind now?

+Details to come.

 ## Project 1 Groups for Discussion in Class